How to become an effective Polyglot Developer

 - Docs, Google, and forums are your friend.
 There is no shame in googling something when you are in doubt or when you have a bad memory like me.
+Remember, we are problem solvers, not memorizers.
 Trust me everyone does it and the ones who say they don’t are lying.
 I still, almost always end up googling for array/string methods in almost all the languages I work with.
 The only thing to keep in mind is not to blindly copy the code from the first result.
-Read and compare at least two or three results from google.
-If its a stack overflow answer, read the entire thread, don’t just read the answer.
-If its a blog, spend a few minutes and read it fully.
+Read and compare at least two or three results from Google if you looking for a solution for a particular issue.
+If it’s a stack overflow answer, read the entire thread, don’t just read the answer.
+If it’s a blog, spend a few minutes and read it fully.

 - Contribute to some OSS projects if you have spare time or if your employer allows it during work hours.
+Doesn’t mean you have to take your work home, do it only if you think it’s beneficial to you in some way.
+It’s absolutely individual preferences.
 It is a great way to learn and keep up without having to actively track it.

 As the saying goes don’t keep all your eggs in a single basket.
-There are considerable efforts and some disadvantages in being a polyglot developer.
-But the advantages outweigh the disadvantages and knowing more than one programming language does more good than bad.
+There are considerable effort and some disadvantages to being a polyglot developer.
+But the advantages outweigh the disadvantages in my humble opinion.
+Knowing more than one programming language does more good than bad.
 IMO the effort is worth it.
 Most of you are already polyglot developers even if you don’t realize it, so just stop hating the other language you often use and instead embrace it and appreciate the good parts, keep in mind the bad parts and use the language when it is a good fit for a use case.
 The IT landscape is changing fast.
 New languages are being invented more rapidly languages are also dying out faster.
-Being polyglot will be a very valuable skill in the future.
+Being a polyglot will be a very valuable skill in the future.
 So don’t fight it, come to the dark side.

 If you like this article, please leave a like or a comment.